See a different world

 Plug headphones into the headphone jack or use the onboard speakers to listen to audio on videos being played through the HDMI cable.

-DJI Goggles are compatible with the Mavic series, Spark, Phantom 4 series, and Inspire series.
-Certain future DJI products will be fully or partially compatible with DJI Goggles.
+DJI Goggles support the Mavic series (except for Mavic Mini and Mavic 2 Enterprise), Phantom 4 series, Inspire series, and Spark.
+Some functions have been adapted for different DJI products.
 HD mode: 1080p/30fps: near-field with no interference; 720p/30fps: at long range or with interference; Smooth Mode: 720p/60fps.
 Using the Mavic Pro, stream wirelessly at 720p/60fps and record video at 720p/120fps.
 For Mavic Pro with two pairs of DJI Goggles and two RCs only.
 The use of a spotter is essential when wearing DJI Goggles.
 The aircraft should not fly beyond the spotter’s line of sight.
 Only videos with a resolution of 1080P/60fps or lower can be viewed via the Goggles.